Child Development and Milestones: Your 3-Year-and-11-Month-Old

 Your 47 month old has just completed their first step to understanding life.

-At 47 months old, your little preschooler is no stranger to using his hands for precise movements.
+At 3 years and 11 months, your little preschooler is no stranger to using his hands for precise movements.
 You’ll find that they’re comfortable turning their hands together with door knobs, so don’t be shocked if they find a way to enter your room.

 Your child would already know how to hold a pencil.
 At this point though, he actually understands how to use writing instruments meaningfully.